Generalized pentagonal geometries -- II: Constructions

-In the next construction we are in some sense multiplying a geometry by an integer $h$.
+In the next construction we are in some sense multiplying a geometry by $h$.
 The girth of the constructed deficiency graph is reduced to 4 but, unlike in Theorem~\ref{thm:GDD-basic}, connectedness is preserved.

 \begin{theorem} Let $r$, $w$ and $h$ be positive integers with $w \ge k \ge 3$ and $h \ge 3$.
 Suppose there exists a $k$-$\mathrm{GDD}$ of type $h^k$, a Steiner system $S(2,k,h)$ and a $\adfPENT(k,r,w)$ with a connected deficiency graph.
 Then there exists a $\adfPENT(k, hr + (h-1)/(k-1), hw)$ with a connected deficiency graph of girth $4$. \end{theorem} \begin{proof} The geometry $\adfPENT(k,r,w)$ is essentially defined by its line set, which we denote by $\mathcal{P}$.
 Let $U$ be its point set and let $u = |U| = (k-1)r + w + 1$.
 Let $D$ be the deficiency graph of $\mathcal{P}$; then $D$ is connected, is $w$-regular and has girth at least 4.